Nikon D3500 Two Lens Kit

 - P, S, A, and M Modes: Select one of these modes for full control over the camera settings: Programmed Auto, Shutter-priority, Aperture-priority, and Manual.

 - Scene Modes: The camera automatically optimizes the settings to suit the scene selected with the mode dial.
-Scene modes include Portrait, Landscape, Child, Sports, Close Up, and Night Portrait.
+Scene modes include Portrait, Sports, Close Up, and Night Portrait.

 - Special Effects Modes: Special effects that can be used during shooting include: Night Vision, Super Vivid, Pop, Photo Illustration, Toy Camera Effect, Miniature Effect, Selective Color, Silhouette, High Key, and Low Key.

 Scene Auto Selector: When in Live View in Auto or Auto Flash Off modes, the camera will automatically analyze the subject and select the appropriate shooting mode when autofocus is enabled.
-Modes that can be selected include: Portrait, Landscape, Close Up, and Night Portrait.
+Modes that can be selected include: Auto/Auto (Flash off), Portrait, Close Up, and Night Portrait.